-I saw her eyes travel quickly up and down my body, taking in my worn jeans, surplus army boots, button-up shirt that came off the rack at Walmart, and last of all the fedora.
-She frowned, deepening the lines in her forehead.
-She hesitated, gazing around the lobby of her office as if she’d find the answer in the potted plants or the flat screen TV that was showing an animated movie.
+Her eyes traveled quickly up and down my body, taking in my worn jeans, surplus army boots, button-up shirt that came off the rack at Walmart, and last of all the fedora.
+She frowned, deepening the lines in her forehead, then she gazed around the lobby of her office as if she’d find the answer in the potted plants or the flat screen TV that was showing an animated movie.

 “It’s important,” I said.

 She flashed a practiced, artificial smile, displaying pearly white teeth.
 “Sure.
 Come to my office.”
 She led me down a corridor to a small office across from a treatment room.
 There was little in it aside from a lovely wooden desk, a computer and framed diplomas on the wall.

 “So,” she said when we were seated.
 “Prison, huh?
 You were in there what, ten years?”

 “What was that about?
 What happened to you, Zaid?
 You were one of the smartest kids in school.
 I thought you would, you know, be somebody.”